Kinetic theory of discontinuous shear thickening of a moderately dense inertial suspension of frictionless soft particles: Steady rheology

-These results are counter-intuitive, but as shown in Fig.~\ref{fig:flow_curves_scaled}, $\eta^*$ can be scaled by $\epsilon^{*4/3}$ in the vicinity of $\dot\gamma_\mathrm{c}^*$ except for the case of $\varepsilon^*=1.0$.
-This means that viscosity in the ignited phase diverges in the hard-core limit.
-Thus, we can only observe CST in moderately dense inertial suspensions consisting of hard-core particles.
-Note that $\eta^*$ is almost independent of $\dot\gamma^*$ for $\varepsilon^*=1.0$.
-This suggests that the rheology of the inertial suspension of very soft particles is different from that of moderately hard particles.
+These results are counterintuitive, but as shown in Fig.~\ref{fig:flow_curves_scaled}(a), $\eta^*$ can be scaled by $\epsilon^{*4/3}$ in the vicinity of $\dot\gamma_\mathrm{c}^*$ except for extremely soft particles (such as $\varepsilon^*=1$).
+The scaling $\eta^*\sim \epsilon^{*4/3}$ can be confirmed in Fig.~\ref{fig:flow_curves_scaled}(b), where the softness dependence of the viscosity at $\dot\gamma^*=10^{1.6}$ is plotted.
+This means that the viscosity in the exploded phase diverges in the hard-core limit.
+Thus, we can only observe the CST for moderately dense inertial suspensions consisting of hard-core particles \cite{Hayakawa17, Takada20}.
+As mentioned above, the ignited phase disappears when the particles become softer as shown in Fig.~\ref{fig:flow_curves_3D_1e4}.
+This is because the values of the exploded phase decreases as the softness $\varepsilon^*$ becomes smaller, then the ignited and the exploded phases merge together.

-We also check how rheology depends on the softness parameter $\varepsilon^*$.
-Figure \ref{fig:flow_curves_eps} compares the theoretical results with the simulation results for $\varepsilon^*=10^0$, $10^2$, $10^4$, and $10^6$ with fixed $\varphi=0.40$ and $\xi_\mathrm{env}=1.0$.
-As shown in Fig.~\ref{fig:flow_curves_eps}, the theory agrees well with the simulation results.
-Figure~\ref{fig:flow_curves_eps} also indicates that the DST-like discontinuous changes in $\eta^*$ and $\theta$ of moderately dense inertial suspensions disappear, at least, for $\varepsilon^* \le 10$.
+We also check how the rheology depends on the softness parameter $\varepsilon^*$.
+Figure \ref{fig:flow_curves_eps} exhibits the comparison of the theoretical results with those of the simulations for $\varepsilon^*=10^0$, $10^2$, $10^4$, and $10^6$ with fixed $\varphi=0.40$ and $\xi_\mathrm{env}=1.0$.
+As can be seen in Fig.~\ref{fig:flow_curves_eps}, the theory gives reasonable agreement with the results of simulations.
+Figure~\ref{fig:flow_curves_eps} also indicates that the DST-like discontinuous changes of $\eta^*$ and $\theta$ of moderately dense inertial suspensions disappear, at least, for $\varepsilon^* \le 10$.